 6. FileZilla

-This program is a no-nonsense FTP client that enables file transfer and download painless and easy between a Chromebook and any remote server.
+This program is a no-nonsense FTP client that enables file transfer and downloads painlessly and quickly between a Chromebook and any remote server.
 To install FileZilla, type in the following command on the Linux Terminal to proceed.

 sudo apt-get install filezilla